Dental Implants Canton

 Many dental insurance plans do not yet provide full coverage for dental implants.
 However, you may be able to take advantage of your insurance benefits for certain stages of the process – such as the initial consultation with Dr. Robison or if you need gum disease therapy prior to implantation.

 At Robison Dental Group, we believe dental implants in Canton should be an affordable treatment option for everyone.
-That is why we are proud to offer flexible in-house financing plans and accept payments plans through CareCredit and LendingClub.
+That is why we are proud to offer flexible in-house financing plans and accept payment plans through CareCredit and LendingClub.
 If you want to explore either of these options or need assistance understanding your dental insurance coverage, do not hesitate to contact our experienced and knowledgeable team!

 Dental Implant FAQs